JK-cpu-jpg/Folder-Auto-Tagger/README.md

 can still find it.
 If you remove the marker entirely, the plugin will treat the note as untagged and insert a fresh line the next time it runs — leaving your edited line as ordinary, unmanaged text.

+(Note that this plugin is entirely vibecoded, tested by me though, if you have any complaints let me know)